GillesJ/beautiful-jekyll/_posts/2019-08-29-python-package-management.md

 The approach should provide the following:
 - **Ease-of-use**: Simple creation of virtual environments that is cross-platform, without hacky installations for tools or barely documented scripts, and installs modules straight from Pypi pip or Github repos.
 Easy management of packages and dependencies.
-- Install and use **different Python versions**: Many developers -myself included- have to work on Python 2 due to legacy code, but also want to use the latest-and-greatest in new projects.
+- Install and use **different Python versions**: Many developers -myself included- work on Python 2 legacy code, but also use the latest-and-greatest in new projects.
 To keep the system clean, this requires a manager for Python interpreter versions
 - Distinguish **project environments vs. global tools**: Separate project-based virtual environments from Python command-line tools.
 - **Document project requirements** unambiguously: Use a clear and non-ambiguous dependency graph to avoid version conflicts.
 This is especially handy in setting up existing projects.

-While a lot of ink has flowed on Python development tools, [many](https://amaral.northwestern.edu/resources/guides/pyenv-tutorial) blog [posts](https://opensource.com/article/19/4/managing-python-packages) contain out-dated information:
+While a lot of ink has flowed on Python development tools, [many](https://amaral.northwestern.edu/resources/guides/pyenv-tutorial) [blog](https://www.freecodecamp.org/news/manage-multiple-python-versions-and-virtual-environments-venv-pyenv-pyvenv-a29fb00c296f/) [posts](https://opensource.com/article/19/4/managing-python-packages) contain out-dated information:
 [Pyenv-virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper) is often recommended.
-But it has been overtaken by pipenv, which offers a cleaner installation and more user-friendly and powerful solution to environment and module management.
+But it has been overtaken by `Pipenv`, which offers a cleaner installation and more user-friendly and powerful solution to environment and module management.
 Many older post also do not tackle globally installed Python command-line tools which cause confusion with multiple concurrent Python versions.

 # The Solution